 Think about it: do you like aggressive notifications on your phone or tons of push notifications when opening a website?
 As for the first two or three notifications – yes, you still have hope to get some useful content.
 But the more you see “empty messages”, the more you want to close everything.

 And it seems like you set your push notifications up properly.
 There’s a selling title, a nice picture, a great offer, and an attractive text.
 But all of that annoys most users.
 What can you do about it?

 How to improve push notifications

 No successful marketer or arbitrator would leak their links and tell you all about the nuances and intricacies of setting up campaigns.
 To put it simply, no one wants to lose their earnings and encourage the emergence of new competitors.
 Therefore, only your own experience will lead you to success.

 High-converting push notifications are individual messages that pop up at the right moment.
 They are based on data about a specific user and are really helpful in problem-solving.

-Leadzavod’s recommendations on how to improve your push notifications performance:
+Leadzavod’s recommendations on how to improve push ads performance:

 - Don’t forget about GEO.
 Citizens of Kazakhstan don’t need offers from Russian banks and MFIs, and vice versa.
 It goes without saying – you might say, but in reality, webmasters set up one push notification for different GEOs because they want to “crush by volume”.

 - Consider time.
 No one will read push notifications at night, and on the other hand, people will most likely remove them in the morning.
 Therefore, try to predict at what time your target audience would be interested in the push notification offer.
 For example, it’s profitable for stores to send notifications on Friday evening, just before holidays, and on weekends, when people usually plan big purchases.

 It’s better to use your finances in the morning and in the evening.
 There’s no need for money at work, but there might be one in the evening or at the beginning of the day.